-Student Name (First, Last, Middle Initial) Mailing Address Student ID # Phone number City State Zip email address In Case of Emergency v Contact (Name) Phone number eligible for student te student teaching.
-One placement.
-I am aware that stude taking other classes, v aching if I do not meet ce a placement has bee ent teaching is a full-ting with the exception of the t all of the stated en confirmed, I u me commitmen he Student Teac d requirement understand th t and that TM Ching Semina onsibilities.
-I understand I will not be noted by the end of the semester preceding that I may not request a change in the MCC discourages student teachers from ar. sites and School personnel as part of the d that I am not guaran • • Student Signature Date For advisor use only - this application wil l not be accepte ed without th ne advisor's signature.
-I have reviewed this s student's progress.
-A ll requireme nts met.
-Deficiencies(list the s pecific courses) needec d to graduate.
+Application Form TMCC Leadership and Management Department APPLICATION FOR INTERNSHIP

+Student Name (Firs st, Last, Middle Initial) Student ID # Phone number Mailing Address City State Zip Email Address In Case of Emerger cy Contact (Name) Phone number

+I have read all the information in this packet and am aware of my responsibilities.
+I understand I will not be eligible for student teaching if I do not meet all of the stated requirements by the end of the semester preceding student teaching.
+Once a placement has been confirmed, I understand that I may not request a change in the placement.

+I am aware that student teaching is a full-time commitment and that TMCC discourages student teachers from taking other classes, with the exception of the Student Teaching Seminar.

+I understand that this information will be shared with student teaching sites and School personnel as part of the placement process and that I am not guaranteed a placement location of my preference.

+Student Signature Date

+For advisor use only - this application will not be accepted witho out the advisor's signature.

+I have reviewed this student's progress. --- All require rements met.

+Deficiencies(list the specific courses) needed to graduate.

 Advisor Signature

-INTERNSHIP PLACEMENT REQUEST
+INTERNSHIP PLACEMENT I REQUEST

+Name

-Name For semester, (year) What is your focus in Leadership and Management?
+For \\\\\\ semester, \\\\\ (year)

+What is your focus in Leadership and Management?
 (Ex.
-I would like to focus on Tribal Go Business, Finance, Contracts, Human Resource, Natural Resources, BIA, For Profit, Nonpro County Social Services, Sky Dancer Casino Management, Foundation, Higher Education TN 12, BIE, Business Manager.) ofit, Rolette What would be your top three places to do an internship?
+I would like to focus on Tribal Government, Business, Finance, Contracts, Human Resource, Natural Resources, BIA, For Profit, Nonprofit, Rolette County Social Services, Sky Dancer Casino Management, Foundation, Higher Education TMCC, and K-12, BIE, Business Manager.)

+What would be your top three places to do an internship?

 Why do you pick these three areas?

 What would you like to gain from this internship opportunity?

-Special Considerations: List transportation concerns, wheel chair accessibility, interpreters, guides, etc. Transportation internship: ansportation own car; public transportation (bus); other (bike, walk, etc.) For office use only - check that each item is included in the application.
-Information Sheet with advisor signature to indicate transcript analysis Placement Request Form Electronic Portfolio with three letters of recommendation (Two from OLM. faculty, and a third letter from outside of the department. ) 36
+Special Considerations: List transportation concerns, wheel chair accessibility, interpreters, guides, etc. Transportation available during internship:

+\\\\\ own car; \\\\\ public transportation (bus); \\\\\ other (bike, walk, etc.)

+For office use only - check that each item is included in the application.
+Information Sheet with advisor signature to indicate transcript analysis Placement Request Form Electronic Portfolio with three letters of recommendation (Two from OLM. faculty, and a third letter from outside of the department. )

-Student
+Federal Background Check

-Mentor
+Student Mentor

 Advisor